marchildon/gpgradpy/README.md

     "A Solution to the Ill-Conditioning of Gradient- Enhanced Covariance Matrices for Gaussian Processes" on arXiv

-To install the GpGradPy package cd to this directory and use the command "pip install ./" You can test out the pckage by running the files in the directory gpgradpy/plt
+To install the GpGradPy package cd to this directory and use the command "pip install ./" You can test out the package by running the files in the directory gpgradpy/plt